Indian Health Service Lead Nurse in Chinle, Arizona

 This position is located at in the Division of Nursing Services at the following Service Units, Chinle Service Unit, Chinle, Arizona; Crownpoint Service Unit, Crownpoint, New Mexico; Gallup Service Unit, Gallup, New Mexico; Kayenta Service Unit, Kayenta, Arizona; Shiprock Service Unit, Shiprock, New Mexico.
 The incumbent evaluates the Nursing needs of patients, developing a plan of Nursing care, initiates patient care assignments, implementing and modifying them as needs change; provides or directs the provision of comprehensive Nursing care, delegated duties to appropriate personnel, teaching and supervising their work as needed.

 The IHS is required by law to give absolute preference to qualified applicants who meet the Secretary of the Interior's definition of Indian for appointment to vacancies within the IHS in accordance with established IHS policy as outlined in the Indian Health Manual Part 7, Chapter 3.
 The IHS is an Equal Opportunity Employer.

-- Coaches the team in the selection and application of appropriate problem solving methods and techniques, provide advice on work methods, practices and procedures and assist the team and/or individual member in identifying the parameters of a viable solution.
+- Coach the team in the selection and application of appropriate problem solving methods and techniques, provide advice on work methods, practices and procedures, and assist the team and/or individual members in identifying the parameters of a viable solution.

 25% or less - You may be expected to travel for this position.